Talk of tax cut repeal raises hope for Republicans to revive the issue

 Democrats have to walk a fine line but many in the House think that the tax bill should be rolled back, at least in part.

-“For the top, yeah,” Rep. Tim Ryan, D-Ohio, told NBC News in an interview in his Capitol Hill office this week.
+“For the top, yeah,” Rep. Tim Ryan, D-Ohio, told NBC News in a recent interview in his Capitol Hill office.
 “Absolutely.”

 Ryan represents Youngstown and Akron, working class areas that split their vote between President Donald Trump and Hillary Clinton in 2016.